-Below you'll find for download various papers and presentation slides.
-They are in pdf files unless otherwise noted.
+Below you'll find for download various papers, slides, and other sorts of materials.
+They are in pdf files unless otherwise noted by a filename extension.

 2017 Joint Statistical Meetings preliminary slides (8/1/2017 v7) for "Predicting Market Segment Membership Using Deep Learning," a talk about using deep neural networks that includes background on current technologies and a database marketing/CRM example application.